-The CSU requires new students to be tested in mathematics as soon as possible after they are admitted and before enrolling at CSU.
+The CSU requires new students to be tested in mathematics as soon as possible after they are admitted and before enrolling at a CSU campus.
 The test is used to determine whether students are prepared for college work; and if they are not, to place the students in appropriate remediation courses or activities.
 Students may be exempt from this test if they have scored well on other specified tests or have completed appropriate courses.
-(This test is not part of CSU admission requirements, but is a condition of enrollment if the student is not exempt.)
-There is an $18 charge to take the test.

-The Entry Level Mathematics (ELM) Examination is designed to assess and measure the level of mathematics skills acquired through three years of rigorous college preparatory mathematics coursework (Algebra I and II, and Geometry) of students entering the California State University (CSU).
-The CSU ELM must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including remedial courses.
+The ELM Examination is designed to assess and measure the level of mathematics skills acquired through three years of rigorous college preparatory mathematics coursework (Algebra I and II, and Geometry) of students entering the CSU.
+All non-exempt entering undergraduates must complete the CSU ELM prior to enrollment in any course, including remedial courses.
 Students who score 50 or above on the ELM will be placed in college-level mathematics classes.
+This test is not part of CSU admission requirements, but is a condition of enrollment if the student is not exempt.
+There is an $18 charge to take the test.

 Exemptions from the ELM are granted only to those who present proof of one of the following:

-- A score of 550 or above on a College Board SAT Subject Test in Mathematics (level 1 or level 2)
+550 or more on a mathematics subject test (level 1 or level 2)